SMILE DESIGNER & DENTOPHOBIA | A SWISS MEDICAL COMPANY – GENEVA | +41.225.331.291

 These fees are non-refundable once the procedure has been performed if you abandon the protocol during the procedure.

-3- Third variant:
+3- Third option:

-BONE GRIFFES and zygomatic implants
+BONE GRAFTS and zygomatic implants

 SURGERY FOR THE PLACEMENT OF AN IMPLANT-SUPPORTED BRIDGE IN MCI IN CASES WHERE THE TWO MAXILLARY SINUSES ARE TOO PNEUMATIZED AND THE POSTERIOR ALVEOLAR BONE UNDER THE SINUS IS TOO RESORBED FOR THE PLACEMENT OF IMPLANTS.